aaron-grau/curic/html-css/readings/browser_tech.md

 perform tasks in slightly different ways or in a slightly different order, but in general, they follow the below pattern:

-### Parse the HTML document to construct the DOM tree
++ **Parse the HTML document to construct the DOM tree**
   + HTML elements get converted to DOM nodes in the "content" tree

-### Construct the render tree
++ **Construct the render tree**
   + CSS information (and styling information from the HTML) is used to create the "render" tree from the "content" tree
     + The render tree contains a rectangle for each node
       + Each rectangle has dimensions and color
     + The rectangles are ordered the same way they will be ordered on the display

-### Add layout information to the render tree
++ **Add layout information to the render tree**
   + Each node receives its exact coordinates on the screen

-### Paint the render tree
++ **Paint the render tree**
   + The render tree is traversed and each node is painted
     + This step uses the UI backend to access the OS's drawing capabilities

 ## HTML Parsing

+Two things need to happen for HTML to get parsed: first, the HTML document needs to get broken up into HTML elements; and second, the rules of HTML syntax need to be applied to those elements.

+Because HTML is not a context-free grammar, its parsing is rather complex.
+The parser has to fix any syntax errors that the author has written into their document and prevent the author from making stupid mistakes, like ending the `body` too early.

+JavaScript can either be synchronously loaded, in which it blocks the parsing of the HTML while it is executed, deferred, in which case its execution is typically deferred until after the HTML has been parsed, or asynchronously loaded, in which case its execution happens on a different thread from the HTML parsing.

+Style sheets, however, are always loaded synchronously.

 !(https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/layers.png)